Libre Space Foundation: SatNOGS

 SatNOGS is a global ground stations network and open source platform for communicating with satellites.
 It consists of more than 500 stations and it has collected over 15 million satellite observations.
 It was created prior to the founding of the Libre Space Foundation, for the in NASA's SpaceApps Challenge in 2014 at the Athens Hackerspace and in the same year it won the first prize at the Hackaday Prize competition.
 Libre Space Foundation was created with the money from that prize.

 SIDLOC

-SIDLOC (Spacecraft Identification and Localization) is an experiment of the Libre Space Foundation that aims to speed up the process of identifying and locating spacecraft by transmiting a broad-spectrum signal spread out over a large radio bandwidth, that will then be received by SatNOGS which using the Doppler effect will identify the spacecraft's location.
+SIDLOC (Spacecraft Identification and Localization) is an experiment of the Libre Space Foundation that aims to speed up the process of identifying and locating spacecraft by transmitting a broad-spectrum signal spread out over a large radio bandwidth, that will then be received by SatNOGS which using the Doppler effect will identify the spacecraft's location.
 The first SIDLOC was launched into space in July 2024 on Ariane flight VA262, the first flight of the Ariane 6 rocket, while the second one is planned to be launched by Rocket Factory Augsburg.